-It gives me great pleasure to present to you the 2014 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District!

-The District had a very successful year serving and protecting the residents of Sacramento and Yolo counties from mosquitoes, West Nile virus and other threats to public health by using a comprehensive Integrated Pest Management ("IPM") approach that incorporates public education, surveillance, ecological, biological and chemical control methods.
-This report provides an overview of the work performed in 2014.
+We are happy to present the 2015 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
+Once again, the District successfully protected the residents of Sacramento and Yolo counties against mosquitoes, West Nile virus (WNV) and other threats to public health using a comprehensive Integrated Pest Management (IPM) approach.
+This report describes the work performed by the District.